shivamishra12/DEEP-LEARNINGS-MODULES/README.md

 # DEEP-LEARNINGS-MODULES
-This repo contain all the lab work and task assign by the collage to me.
+This repo contain all the lab work and task assign by the collage.